abuslang/agentless-reporting/README.md

     api_key = "YOUR_ACCESS_KEY_ID_OR_USERNAME"
     api_secret = "YOUR_SECRET_KEY_OR_PASSWORD"

-    # Add customerName if required by your main portal login (often needed for SSO users)
-    # Set to None or "" if not needed
-    customer_name = "YOUR_CUSTOMER_NAME"

-    # Optional: Filter results by project name (URL encoded if needed, e.g., "My+Project")
-    # Set to None or "" to disable
-    project_name = ""
     ```
 3. If running in an environment requiring an HTTPS proxy, set the `HTTPS_PROXY` environment variable before executing the script (e.g., `export HTTPS_PROXY="http://proxy.example.com:8080"`).
 The script uses standard Python libraries that automatically detect this variable.